Table of contents

 Evaluating the three primary cloud services using different parameters, such as computing, storage, databases, locations, and documentation, can reveal their differences.

-- Compute: AWS offers the Elastic Compute Cloud (EC2), which handles all compute services by managing virtual machines with preconfigured settings that users can configure as required.
-On the other hand, Azure offers Virtual Machines and Virtual Machine scale sets, while GCP provides the Google Compute Engine (GCE), which performs the same functions.
+- Compute: AWS offers the Elastic Compute Cloud (EC2), which handles all compute services by managing virtual machines with preconfigured settings that users can configure as needed.
+Azure offers Virtual Machines and Machine scale sets, while GCP provides the Google Compute Engine (GCE), which performs the same functions.

 - Storage: Amazon S3 (Simple Storage Service) is the best storage option, with extensive documentation, tried-and-tested technology, and proper community support.
 Microsoft Azure Storage and Google Cloud Storage also offer reliable storage services.